Segmentation Model Package

 src.close()

 I next redefine the geoInfer() function that was explored in the prior module that can make predictions on overlapping image chips, crop off outer rows and columns of pixels, and merge the predictions back to a single raster file that is georeferenced and has an associated coordinate reference system.
-I then used this function and the trained model to predict the example topographic map.
+I then use this function and the trained model to predict the example topographic map.

 def geoInfer(image_in, pred_out, chip_size, stride_x, stride_y, crop, n_channels):